Interpreter Services Guidelines

 Student-athletes who wish to request interpreter services for athletic practices, games, and activities should make their interpreter request by submitting a Butler Event Accommodation Request Form.
 SDS will forward the request directly to the appropriate athletics department, which will then take responsibility for handling and funding interpreter services.
 SDS is available for consultation as noted above.

 Butler University does not provide interpreters for events or circumstances that are personal in nature.

 Butler students who wish to request interpreter services should:

-- Immediately register with Student Disability Services by submitting the necessary documentation and by also participating in an initial intake interview in order to discuss current levels of functioning, accommodation needs, and policies and procedures.
+- immediately register with Student Disability Services by submitting the necessary documentation and by participating in an initial intake interview in order to discuss current levels of functioning, accommodation needs, and policies and procedures.